RulCab/kavakChallenge/README.md

  You can also test the API directly from your browser using the interactive Swagger UI:
  👉 [https://kopichallenge.onrender.com/docs](https://kopichallenge.onrender.com/docs)

- Steps:
----
+## Steps

 >
 > You can maintain the same debate across multiple turns by reusing the `conversation_id`.
 >
 > 1. Send your **first message** without a `conversation_id`, for example:
 >    ```json
 >    {
->      "message": "Convince me that niche perfumes are better than designer ones"
+>      "message": "Convince me that Coca-Cola is better than Pepsi"
 >    }
 >    ```
 > 2. The API will respond with a new `conversation_id`: